VacFind/APIClientLib/docs/plan.md

 the main file should be responsible for providing a standard interface of functions to the client and determining which backends to use

-# TODO's
+## TODO's
-- [ ] create a spec for an API request format that allows requests to be sotred into their respective sources (or sent out to multiple API's)
+- [ ] create a spec for an API request/response format that allows calls to this library to be sent out to the correct API's